-A German lawyer for a German company owed money — lots of money — wrote me last week to discuss retaining my law firm to help it collect on its debt by seizing U..S and Canada real property believed to be held by its Chinese citizen debtor.
-This lawyer was coming to me because he had liked my quotes in a Vancouver Sun article from last year, entitled, More Chinese cases target property in B.C., say lawyers.
+A German lawyer, representing a German company owed lots of money by a Chinese citizen, wrote me last week to discuss retaining my law firm to help the company collect on its debt by seizing U.S and Canada real property held by the Chinese citizen.
+This lawyer was coming to me because he had liked what I had said in a Vancouver Sun article from last year, entitled, More Chinese cases target property in B.C., say lawyers.

-The headline of this article is 100% correct, but the increase in lawsuits targeting properties in both the United States and Canada is not due to any change in laws; it is due to the increase in the number of properties held by Chinese nationals in the United States and in Canada.
-And these lawsuits involving United States and Canadian courts stem at least in part from the trust so many have in the efficacy of our two legal systems.
+The headline of this article is 100% correct, but the increase in lawsuits targeting properties in both the United States and Canada is not due to any change in laws; it is due to the increase in the number of properties held by Chinese nationals in the United States and Canada.
+And these lawsuits involving United States and Canadian courts stem from the trust lawyers have in the efficacy of the U.S. and Canadian legal systems.

 Anyway, back to the Vancouver Sun article, which has a somewhat similar thesis:

 Lawyers say they are seeing a substantial increase in B.C. court cases filed by Chinese companies seeking to seize real estate from Chinese immigrants in B.C.

 The Chinese plaintiffs are asking B.C. judges to enforce monetary judgments awarded in Chinese courts.
 These Chinese rulings typically involve people found in China to have defrauded Chinese banks or business partners and then fled to Canada with the money and invested in real estate here.

 The rapid rise in the numbers of Chinese cases in Canada and the U.S. — two preferred destinations, according to the Chinese government, for financial fugitives — has also been recognized by Dan Harris, a Seattle lawyer who advises international law firms on strategies for recovering assets from Chinese defendants.